March 21, 2021

 When I begin the process of creating content for my podcast, I check the calendar we use to review, schedule and organize everything.
 In that calendar are the themes laid out for the next several months.
 It’s essentially a parking lot for teaching requests, ideas to consider, and plans for the upcoming week.

 Beneath this week’s teaching theme was the sentence that opened this blog: “We’ve been looking the wrong way.”
-It came to me when writing “Falling In Love With Jesus Again.”
-At first, I didn’t understand how the two could be connected but after hours of research then writing and recording the podcast, I knew.
+It came to me when writing “Falling back in love with Jesus.”
+At first I didn’t understand how the two could be connected but after hours of research then writing and recording the podcast, I knew.
 “We’ve been looking the wrong way” is the problem we face when religious systems attempt to contain our spiritual experience.

 I intentionally chose the word “contain” for its layers of meaning.
 The first being the reflection of a structure that safely and securely holds something.
 For millions of people, this is exactly what religion does — provides a safe and secure container to hold their spirituality.

-For millions of us, however, the word reflects something actionable and the exact opposite of a sacred experience.
-Religion became weaponized as it struggled to contain -- or suppress -- our spiritual growth and our soul’s ability to connect with the Holy.
+For millions of us however, the word reflects something actionable and the exact opposite of a sacred experience.
+Religion became weaponized as it struggled to contain -- or surpress -- our spiritual growth and our soul’s ability to connect with the Holy..

 Whether it be in familial, professional or religious settings, it’s human nature to desire community and to be led by people we trust.
 To that end, religion has been effective, creating systems that have successfully perpetuated itself for centuries.